Technici4n/FastTransferLib/README.md

 Items are discrete: most players don't expect their diamond to be splittable into two "half-diamonds".
 Players however expect fluids to be transferable in small amounts.
 Forge has been using millibuckets for the smallest amount of fluid that can be transferred, and just uses integers to store the number of millibuckets.
 Millibuckets have the advantage of being very easy to read for the player, but a bucket (1000 units) can't be divided into bottles, ingots or nuggets.
-To solve this, FTL uses millidroplets (1/81000 of a bucket).
+To solve this, FTL uses droplets (1/81000 of a bucket).
 Buckets can be divided into bottles, ingots or nuggets with no issues, and the fluid amounts can still be displayed in a player-friendly fashion as `x + y/81 mb`, or just `x mb` if the amount is a multiple of `81`.
 FTL includes helpers for displaying that as unicode.